openeemeter/caltrack/docs/guides/v1guide.md

-# Using CalTRACK v1.0 Monthly Gross Savings Methods
+# Using the CalTRACK v1.0 Normalized Metered Monthly Gross Savings Methods

 The CalTRACK Version 1.0 specification provides guidance for performing monthly billing analysis for whole home weather normalized gross savings for groups of residential energy efficiency projects.